zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/include-graph.md

  - It will insert a list of invoices including all the invoices items for each invoice.

 ## IncludeGraphOperationBuilder
-The IncludeGraphOperationBuilder let you customize the bulk operations by entity type.
-Options are not copied when using `IncludeGraph`.
+The `IncludeGraphOperationBuilder` let you customize the bulk operations by entity type.

+While some options such as `BatchSize` are copied through the graph, all operations related to columns need to be specified in the `IncludeGraphOperationBuilder` since it depends from a type to another.

 The following example uses `Name` property as a key for both `User` and `Role` entities using `IncludeGraphOperationBuilder` to perform `BulkMerge`.